angkira/foxstore/README.md

 Was tested with Angular-applications.

 ***
 Also, you can create ReactiveStateful Component by extending Store class.
-Then you will get component-store with own state$, patch() etc. It is useful if you have Component with a lot of dynamic data.
+Then you will get component-store with own select(), patch() etc. It is useful if you have Component with a lot of dynamic data.
+Example you can see here https://github.com/angkira/foxstore-example

-tags: rxjs redux flux storage state reactive ngrx rx
+tags: foxstore rxjs redux flux storage state reactive ngrx rx